Gota7/NitroTools/README.md

 * Add File Data - A quick way to append new songs to the info and symb.

 ## Known Bugs
-* SymbTool will always ignore placeholders, as they are not important.
-However, this removes DS Sound Studio compatibility.
+* SymbTool should work assuming there are no SeqArc placeholders.
+There usually is not.
 * InfoTool CAN'T read placeholders in the groups, so pray your info.bin doesn't have them, which usually is the case.

 ## Credits